 It is even more difficult to predict the future impact on public finances, given the possibility for change in the tax system.
-But, for the purposes of understanding the potential long-term impact of this scenario on the public finances, we can repeat the methodology used for the short-term impact.
+But, for the purposes of understanding the potential long-term impact of this scenario on the public finances, we can repeat the methodology used for the short-term impact, assuming that there is no change in the income tax thresholds or SST rates.